Fantasy in the Sky

 Fantasy in the Sky was the first fireworks performance at Disneyland in Anaheim, California, beginning in 1958 and running until 2002 (with short engagements in 2004 and early 2015).
 The show also appeared at the Magic Kingdom in Lake Buena Vista, Florida from 1971 until 2003, at Tokyo Disneyland in Urayasu, Chiba, Japan from 1983 until 1988 (with engagements from 1995 until 1997, and again from 2001 until 2003) and at Disneyland Paris from 1993 to 2005 in Marne-la-Vallee, France.

 Walt Disney requested a fireworks show against the backdrop of Sleeping Beauty Castle at Disneyland in 1958, to keep guests at the park for longer hours and provide much needed night-time entertainment.
 Early shows were performed by having cast members manually launch hand flares.
 The show lasted less than five minutes, and was accompanied by music, with no narration (as is common in Disney parks fireworks today).
 The show was extremely popular, and became a vital component of the Disneyland experience.

 When the second Disney park, the Magic Kingdom, opened in Florida in 1971, it was only natural to duplicate the show there.
-The predecessors to Walt Disney Creative Entertainment, the company who create all the entertainment for Disney parks worldwide, were able to produce a much larger show with a bigger budget and more space to work with Cinderella Castle is almost three times as tall as its Californian cousin.
+The predecessors to Walt Disney Creative Entertainment, the company that create all the entertainment for Disney parks worldwide, were able to produce a much larger show with a bigger budget and more space to work with Cinderella Castle is almost three times as tall as its Californian cousin.

 As the shows aged, many guests began to miss out the fireworks in their visits as they had seen them so many times.
 In early 2000, to celebrate Disneyland's 45th anniversary, the Disneyland Entertainment team produced a lavish fireworks production to replace the old show, Believe...
 There's Magic in the Stars.
 Many guests formed a sentimental attachment to the show, especially when the company created a new additional section of the show, for Christmas, Believe...
 In Holiday Magic.
 Believe was itself replaced in 2005 with a special fireworks spectacular, Remember...
 Dreams Come True, celebrating Disneyland's fiftieth birthday, making it the most expensive fireworks show Disney has ever developed, with shells all around the park and projects, pyrotechnics and creative lighting.
 Believe was actually discontinued in 2004, while WDCE were developing Remember.
 Disneyland Entertainment made a new, smaller show Imagine...
 A Fantasy in the Sky, using elements from both Fantasy in the Sky and Believe, created to bridge the gap between Believe and Remember.